quaternion/node-lua-state/README.md

 - Lua **coroutines** work normally _within_ Lua, but are **not integrated** with the JavaScript event loop
 - Asynchronous bridging between JS and Lua is intentionally avoided to keep the API simple and consistent

+> **Note on Lua 5.1 / LuaJIT:**
+> These older Lua versions have a smaller internal C stack.
+Running very deep or repetitive JS function calls from Lua (hundreds of thousands in a loop) may lead to a stack overflow.
+Newer Lua versions (≥5.1.1) handle this correctly.

 ---

 ### 🧠 Examples